lwasser/software-peer-review/software-peer-review-guide/reviewer-guide.md

 # Guide for Reviewers

+## Why review a package for pyOpenSci? <Move to reviewer guide??>

+We hope that you choose to review **to give back to the rOpenSci and scientific communities.**  Our mission to expand the ability to efficiently use scientific data and promote a culture of open reproducible is only possible through the volunteer efforts of community members like you.

+-   Peer review is a two-way conversation.
+By reviewing packages, you'll have the chance to **continue to learn development practices from authors and other reviewers**.
+-   The open nature of our review process allows you to **network and meet colleagues and collaborators** through the review process.
+Our community is friendly and filled with supportive members expert in Python package development, a diversity of science domains and computer science.

+### Volunteer to review for us

+-   To volunteer to be one of our reviewers, fill out [this short form](https://forms.gle/9dv99gri6XKNU8177).
+In the form you will provide your contact information and areas of expertise.
+We are always looking for more reviewers with both general package-writing experience and domain expertise in the fields where packages are used.
+Some of our reviewers focus on package usability and documentation.
+This allows you to review even if you don't have strong technical background.
+We will pair you with a second reviewer that can focus more on the technical aspect of the review.

 ```{epigraph}
 Thank you for taking the time to review a package for pyOpenSci and for contributing
 to making open source scientific software easier to use by the community!
 If you